seanf316/P4-Cinema-Go/README.md

 As a User I want to have a section where I can search for a Movie so that I can easily find the Movie I want to review `

-The Movie Search page has a similar layout to the Home page as it includes the hero image but this time a search input is provided and and search button to execute the users Movie search.
-The search feature works in tandem with the TMDB and makes an API based of the query the user enters.
+The Movie Search page has a similar layout to the Home page as it includes the hero image but this time a search input is provided and a search button to execute the users' Movie search.
+The search feature works in tandem with the TMDB and makes an API based on the query the user enters.

 ![Search Desktop](/docs/readme_screenshots/desktop_search.webp)